 It’s good to be generous—as long as your generosity is going to a legitimate cause rather than a scammer.
-Unfortunately, con artists prey on people’s willingness to give, especially after headline-grabbing tragedies.
+Unfortunately, con artists prey on people’s willingness to give, especially around the holidays.
 So it’s important to be aware of the signs of charity scams and to take steps to ensure that your donation is put to good use.

 Know the red flags of a charity scam